pearloyewole/wiki-game/README.md

 Finally, you should try testing your implementations on a page of your choosing on the internet!

+When you have this working to your satisfaction, remember to `commit` the changes!

 ### Exercise 2: scraping Wikipedia

 Now, let's put our skills to use by implementing a function that extracts all of the links